jamesorionbakker/FoodDB-express-mongoose-/README.md

-This a basic implementation of express and mongoose to post items to a mongodb server.
+This a basic implementation of express and mongoose to post data to a mongodb server.